whatnickcodes/unocss-preset-tailwindcss-motion/README.md

 ### confetti doesn't set margin and block

 The preset `motion-preset-confetti` normally applies `display: block` and `margin: 0;`.
-This makes a ton of sense but also can be annoying because it can mess the layout when applying these animations (which goal wise we ideally don't want to happen).
-You can instead do this if you want it back perfectly:
+This makes a ton of sense but also can be annoying because it can mess the layout when applying these animations (which goal wise we ideally don't want layout to ever shift when applying an animation).
+You can instead do this if you want it back perfectly to original:

 ```
 motion-preset-confetti block m-0
 ```

-### Flomoji is back and supports JIT
+### Flomoji is back and our version supports JIT

 For maximum port, I decided to add Flomoji back and with JIT support: